 Romaine lettuce, crumbled feta cheese, tiny tomatoes and vinaigrette combine to make a simple Greek salad.
-Other ingredients, if I had them in the house, would have been sliced cucumbers, chopped fresh cilantro (coriander leaves) and Kalamata olives.
+Other ingredients are sliced cucumbers, chopped fresh cilantro (coriander leaves) and Kalamata or Moroccan olives.

 Using a tool for creating Swedish meatballs (similar to a melon-baller), I was able to make pieces of avocado more appealing than usual in a salad.
 I doused the avocado balls in lemon juice to prevent them losing their fresh green colour.
 Elegant salad design dictates that dressing is added only to the lettuce component, so that the other ingredients are clearly visible.
 With the addition of Roma tomato-wedges and finely shredded cheese, this concoction made a perfect summer luncheon for one.